“What the fuck was that?”- What I learned from Psychedelics

 “Faith: A firm belief in something for which there is no proof.” - Merriam-Webster Dictionary

 When I was 28, I was visiting my friend and her fiancé in Ohio.
-At the time I was tormented over a terrible break-up with a woman who I thought I was going to spend the rest of my life with and I was trying to force myself to move on and stop the heartbreak each day.
+At the time I was tormented over a terrible break-up with a woman who I thought I was going to spend the rest of my life with and I was trying to force myself to move on from the painful heartbreak.
 I didn’t want my friends to see me depressed, and I put on the metaphorical mask.
 I was feeling better until I received an email which caught me off guard.

-The following essay is about my experiences in experimenting with four psychedelics and the life-changing lessons I learned from each and how my original bias to drugs had evolved.
+The following essay is about my experiences in experimenting with four psychedelics and the life-changing lessons I learned from each.
 Each drug presented me with a new landscape of experiences and wisdom, while one showed me terror and damnation.
-Just a heads up, none of these are in chronological order of use.

 Since then, when I am able and never irresponsibly, I smoke marijuana.
 I have found that I have become more insightful and appreciative of life, the good parts and the bad.
 It has helped me get through my depression and let me see specific bad memories in a different light.
 It also made me appreciate the smaller moments of life we all take for granted: such as eating a pizza, listening to Al Green or making a cold shower feel refreshing and otherworldly; this drug made life more joyful.